blanchap/TempMigration_SciData/README.md

 The script imports daily locations and applies a clustering procedure to detect users/devices' meso-segments with a maximum duration of at least some specified threshold (default is left to 20 days).

 # 4-ObservationGapDetection_SciData.py
+Main input: inferred daily locations for each individual user/device (`daily_loc` (DataFrame)), Home locations datasets (`residLoc_unique` (DataFrame),`residLoc_multiple` (DataFrame))

+Main output: dataset providing the observation gaps of all users (`ObsGap` (DataFrame))

+The script is similar to script 3 and can be thought of as measuring the "complement" of user-segments.
+Each row of the output represents a user observation gap with its start date and its end date, with observation gaps being simply defined as groups of consecutive days without calls.
+Observation gaps are used as the primary input in script 5 to determine users' observation status for any given time unit.

+# 5-MigrationStatistics_TimeDisaggregated_part1_SciData.py
+Main input: Observation gap dataset (`ObsGap` (DataFrame))

+Main output: Counts of users observed for departure, return and stock migration metrics by time unit and origin location

+The script imports the dataset of user-level observation gaps and implements a set of algorithmic rules to infer the number of users observed by time unit for each migration metric (departure, return, stock).
+All methodological details are provided in Blanchard & Rubrichi (2024).
+In particular, illustrative diagrams with extensive comments are provided in the Supplementary Matrial to support the understanding of the code.

+# 6-MigrationStatistics_TimeDisaggregated_part2_SciData.py
+Main input: dataset of detected meso-segments for each individual user (`UserSegment` (DataFrame))

+Main output: Migration flows (departures and returns) by origin-destination voronoi pair and time unit

+The script imports meso-segments and calculates the number of temporary migration departures and returns by origin-destination voronoi pair and time unit.
+The type of time units considered can be half-months and/or weeks (ISO 8601 definition), by setting `run_halfMonth` and `run_week` to `True` respectively.
+Note that the script does not support the calculation of migration flows by calendar month yet, although the option may be implemented in future versions of the code.
+There is also an option to calculate migration flows associated with migration events of some minimum duration via the parameter `T_meso_min`.
+For instance, setting `T_meso_min=60` will allow to calculate for each (origin\*destination\*time) the number of departures in migration that lasted at least 60 days. `T_meso_min` can be a list of multiple values, in which case results for each individual value are exported in a separate file.

+IMPORTANT: section 3 of the script calculates a number of useful variables in `UserSegment` DataFrame which are then used to calculate migration flows.
+The dataset is exported in a temporary folder (`result_dir+"temp/UserSegment"`) and re-used as input in script 7.
+The filtering parameters (`filter_dummy`,`filter_name`) specified in script 6 are thus automatically applied in script 7.

+# 7-MigrationStatistics_TimeDisaggregated_part3_SciData.py
+Main input: dataset of detected meso-segments for each individual user (`UserSegment` (DataFrame)) augmented with some useful variables and exported in a temporary folder in script 6

+Main output: Migration stock by origin-destination voronoi pair and time unit

+Similar to script 6, script 7 allows to calculate migration stock values by origin-destination voronoi pair and time unit.